nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### dnslocation

-This field is only relevant for exit relays, non-exit relays SHOULD NOT set this field.
+This field is only relevant for exit relays, it is ignored on relays that do not allow exiting.

 String describing the location of the used DNS resolver in relation to the exit relay.